-- Step 1 The Subject Member shall be invited to a meeting with the Chair of Standards Committee, the relevant Independent Person and the Monitoring Officer to explain their reasons for non-compliance - Step 2 If compliance is not forthcoming after Step 1, the Chair of Standards Committee and the Monitoring Officer may refer the matter for further action (e.g. for the Subject Member's political Group to take any action it deems appropriate) - Step 3 In addition to or as an alternative to Step 2 above, the Subject Member's non-compliance may be treated as a fresh potential breach of the Code of Conduct and a new complaint lodged, this time with the Monitoring Officer as the complainant (and with the Deputy Monitoring Officer handling the complaint).
+- Step 1 The Subject Member shall be invited to a meeting with the Chair of Standards, The relevant Independent Person and the Monitoring Officer to explain their reasons for non-compliance - Step 2 If compliance is not forthcoming after Step 1, the Chair of Standards and the Monitoring Officer may refer the matter for "political action" (e.g. for the Subject Member's political Group to take any action it deems appropriate) - Step 3 In addition to or as an alternative to Step 2 above, the Subject Member's non-compliance may be treated as a fresh potential breach of the Code of Conduct and a new complaint lodged, this time with the Monitoring Officer as the complainant.
 There will be no direct involvement of the original complainant into this separate complaint.